tfpauly/privacy-proxy/draft-private-access-tokens.md

 forwarding it to the Issuer.

 ### Mediator-to-Issuer Request {#request-two}

+The Mediator and the Issuer MUST use a secure and Issuer-authenticated HTTPS connection.
+Since an Issuer issues tokens to only known Mediators, connections between them MUST use mutual authentication.
+They MAY additionally use mechanisms such as TLS certificate pinning, to mitigate the risk of channel compromise; see {{sec-considerations}} for additional about this channel.

 Before copying and forwarding the Client's AccessTokenRequest request to the Issuer, the Mediator adds a header that includes the count of previous tokens as "Sec-Token-Count".